What is Down syndrome?

 According to the National Down Syndrome Society's website, "Scientists now feel strongly that it will be possible to improve, correct or prevent many of the problems associated with Down syndrome in the future."

-Some people believe that the effects of T21 is just a fate that you accept.
-But, according to this study, “Learning disabilities and mental retardations that were considered permanent are treatable.”
+Some people believe that the effects of T21 are just a fate that you accept.
+But, according to an article in the spring issue of the Journal of American Physicians and Surgeons, "Genetic diseases [such as Down syndrome] are generally thought to be untreatable, but the underlying mechanisms are biochemical and thus can possibly be modified."
+And this study states that "Learning disabilities and mental retardations that were considered permanent are treatable."
 Either way you look at it, there are a wide variety of options which can be very helpful, depending on each individual.
 Some options may lead to great improvement and others may have little or no effect on your child.
 How can you figure out what works for your child?
 Participation in Autism360 may help.

 Where can I connect with other families who are searching for answers?